HCurtis2/Comp-Playbook-/Internal Hardening.md

 sudo apt update

-**#How to create a pkill command/script when going through this script just change the command name**
+**#How to create a pkill command/script when going through this script just change the command name can be used with netcat,id,whoami etc**

 Enter: /tmp